vqdang/hover_net/README.md

 # Training HoVer-Net for CoNIC Challenge

 This branch is dedicated to training the HoVer-Net for the [CoNIC challenge](https://conic-challenge.grand-challenge.org/).
-All parameters are hard-coded and expected to be run-able out of the box as long as users follow the preparation steps mentioned below:
+All parameters are hard-coded and are expected to work out of the box, as long as users follow the preparation steps mentioned below:

-1. Setup environment as detailed in `requirement.txt`
+1. Setup environment as detailed in `requirements.txt`
 2. Download the data from the [CoNIC challenge](https://conic-challenge.grand-challenge.org/)
 3. Extract the data into the `exp_output/local/data` folder.
 4. Run `python generate_split.py` to generate the a number